hpccsystems-solutions-lab/HelpMissingKids25/README.md

 ## Challenge Expectation

-Judges will consider followings during final presentation:
+Judges will consider the criteria during final presentation:

-- Problem that was chosen (What categories and datasets were selected)
+- How did you answer the challenge questions?
-- How you approached the solution
+- How did you approach the solution?
-- Display results (ROXIE or Visualization)- please reference pertinent ECL workunits with submission
+- What datasets did you use?
+Did you incorporate any new datasets into the challenge?
-- Drawing conclusion (Where is your Paradise?)
+- How you presented your results (via ROXIE,Visualization or other medium)- please reference pertinent ECL workunits with submission
-- Demo of work via a PowerPoint presentation or live demo
+- Drawing conclusions (How did we help find missing children?)

-Data points will be created for each category, sorted by US State or by County.
-The product should be able to allow selection of one or all categories, and then weigh each category in order of importance.
-Based on the weight, a score will be generated for each category selected and a "Top 10" list of States with their weighed scores will be displayed.
+- Demo of work via a PowerPoint presentation or live demo by your team

 ## Tips for a Great Score